Welcome to today's edition of the Rush 24-7 podcast.

 I thought you only got in the 10th grade when you graduated.

-The highest school graduation rate, finishing 12 grades of school in big cities falls to as low as just 34% in Baltimore, Maryland, barely over 40% for troubled Ohio cities of Columbus and Cleveland.
+The highest school graduation rate finishing 12 grades of school in big cities falls to as low as just 34% In Baltimore, Maryland, barely over 40% for troubled Ohio cities of Columbus and Cleveland.

-Now sit stick with me on this, because while this is tragic, and while it is horrible, and while it is cons disconcerting, this story, and I am reading this as an AP story.
+Now, stick with me on this, because while this is tragic, and while it is horrible, and while it is disconcerting, this story, and I am reading this as an AP story, French news agency, I'm sorry, doesn't even bother to analyze why this is.

 Doesn't even bother.

-Let me give you the secret here.
+Let me give you the dirty little secret here.

-And they looked at high school graduation rates in America's 50 largest cities.
+America's Promise Alliance was a group founded by Colin Powell, and they looked at high school graduation rates in America's 50 largest cities.

 That doesn't even touch on what the hell they're being taught while they're there.

-And this country originally belongs to the Indians, from whom it was stolen by evil white Europeans.
+And this country originally belongs to the Indians from whom it was stolen by evil white Europeans.

 In large metropolitan areas, you may as well draw a target around the inner cities if you want to isolate this problem.

-In Baltimore's suburbs, 80%, over 80% of the kid percent of the kids graduate.
+In Baltimore's suburbs, 80%, over 80% of the kids graduate.

 34% who live in Baltimore's inner city graduate.